GruffCassquatch/BedrollTweaker/README.md

 3. Scroll across to the ```Bedroll Tweaker``` menu
 4. Choose to Enable or Disable the mod
 5. Mod Options:
-	* Tweak Bedroll Weight & Warmth: allows you to set the warmth and weight of the standard bedroll.
+	* Tweak Bedroll Warmth & Weight: allows you to set the warmth and weight of the standard bedroll.
-  * Tweak Bearskin Bedroll Weight & Warmth: allows you to set the warmth and weight of the bearskin bedroll.
+  * Tweak Bearskin Bedroll Warmth & Weight: allows you to set the warmth and weight of the bearskin bedroll.
 	* Bedroll Warmth Stacks:
 		* Allows you to receive bonus warmth from additional bedrolls in your inventory.
 		* Applies when using a bed or bedroll.